 The Southwest Valley community is a great place because of its people.
 Let’s carry that into the infinite future.

-John Safin is president and CEO of the Southwest Valley Chamber of Commerce.
-Visit www.southwestvalleychamber.org.
+Editor’s note: John Safin is Southwest Valley Chamber of Commerce president and CEO.